UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of sub-millimeter-detected galaxies in Abell 2744: Discussion Conclusions

 \section{Discussion \& Conclusions}

 This sample demonstrates that the population of sub-mm detected galaxies is not homogeneous in structure.
 Among our 11 objects, we observe disk-like structures over a range of inclinations and sizes, as well as smaller, more irregular objects that also host extremely compact central components at the longest wavelengths.
-In the rest-frame NIR (see Fig.~\ref{fig:SW_LW_fits}), these structures are consistent with stellar disks (with a range of central concentrations; 8/11), small spheroidal or face-on stellar disks (1/11), and NIR continuum dominated by heavily obscured AGN or nuclear star clusters (2/11).
+In the rest-frame NIR (see Fig.~\ref{fig:SW_LW_fits}), these structures are consistent with stellar disks (with a range of central concentrations; 8/11), small spheroidal or face-on stellar disks (1/11), and NIR continuum dominated by heavily dust-reddened AGN that have appreciable AGN flux contributions at long wavelengths (2/11; excluded from the full analysis).

 Even with this morphological diversity, we find evidence that within individual galaxies the dust and NIR continuum light distributions are similar.
 Specifically, we find the size ratios --- and thus color gradients --- correlate with size and concentration in F444W.
-As we find evidence that the color gradients are primarily driven by dust (Sec.~\ref{sec:results}), this correlation suggests that the objects with the smallest and most concentrated NIR continuum light (i.e., from obscured AGN or nuclear starbursts) also have very small and compact dust distributions, while objects with less concentrated NIR light also have less concentrated dust.
+As we infer that the color gradients are primarily driven by dust, based on their sub-mm detection, visible dust lane and patchy distributions, and inferred rest-frame UVJ color profiles (Sec.~\ref{sec:results}), this correlation suggests that the objects with smaller and more concentrated NIR continuum light (assumed to trace the stars, for all but the 2 excluded dust-reddened X-ray-detected AGN) also have smaller and more compact dust distributions, while objects with less concentrated NIR light also have less concentrated dust.
 We see further evidence for self-similarity between the NIR continuum and dust distributions from the trend of axis ratios with wavelength: for most objects there is little change in $b/a$ with wavelength, suggesting similar dust geometry to the underlying stellar distribution.
-For the objects hosting AGN or nuclear star clusters, the axis ratio changes reflect the emergence of these heavily obscured bright central components, also suggesting distribution self-similarity in order to hide these central components.
+For the two excluded dust-reddened X-ray detected AGN, the axis ratio changes reflect the emergence of these point-source AGN as they become less obscured at longer wavelengths, also suggesting distribution self-similarity in order to obscure the central AGN.